India's second great Lord's heist

 A more productive Australian spinner is born.
 Ashley Mallett was the best Australian offspinner of the 20th century, in terms of output.
 He took 132 wickets from 38 Tests, 74 of them in victories.
 All of his six five-fors came in his first 13 Tests.
 The last of them, 8 for 59 against Pakistan in Adelaide in 1972-73, remain the best figures by a finger-spinner in a Test in Australia.
 Mallett later became a journalist, and wrote biographies of Victor Trumper and Clarrie Grimmett.

 A prophecy comes true.
-With Pakistan in a desperate situation on day one of the Test in Colombo, Younis Khan taped a note on a ball that read something like "Fawad Alam will score a hundred."
+With Pakistan in a desperate situation on day one of the Test in Colombo, Younis Khan taped a note on a ball that said that "Fawad Alam would score a hundred in the game.
 Fawad got out for 16 and Pakistan for 90, so Younis put the ball away.
 But the next day a fightback was launched.
 First, Umar Gul and Saeed Ajmal took four each to bowl Sri Lanka out for 240.
 Then Fawad did as his captain had predicted and helped his side wipe off the first-innings deficit on his way to becoming the first Pakistan batsman to score a century on overseas debut.
 But while Fawad went on to make 168, and Younis 82, the rest of the batting order collapsed spectacularly - at lunch on day three, they were 294 for 2; by tea, Sri Lanka were 41 runs into their chase of 171 (which they completed the same day).
 Sri Lanka won the series 2-0.

 For a side that has won the World Cup twice, India were actually quite slow to join cricket's pyjama party.
 On this day at Headingley they played their first one-day international, the last of the (then) six Test-playing nations to do so.
 They put up a decent fight, equalling the then-highest innings total (265) before John Edrich (90 off 97 balls) and Tony Greig (40 off 28) thumped England to a four-wicket victory.